gportay/templates/README.md

 [cleanup.sh](shell/cleanup/README.md) - how to implement a shell destructor script in shell

+[docker-shell](docker/shell/README.md) - run a user shell in a new container with cwd bind mounted

 [ini-parser.bash](bash/ini-parser/README.md) - an ini-style parser written in bash for bash